MikeSusutZZ/Project-Quazar/README.md

 - Add a title and description for your pull request.

-- Click the green `Create pull request` button to submit.
+- Click the green `Create pull request` button again to submit.

 ### Best Practices
 ---